 By SANDRA RENDGEN

-Since 1836, the river had been subject to minor and major interventions from the engineering corps, both to ensure navigation and to ward towns and cities from floods.
-However, measures such as building levees, channeling or excavating the river would at times elicit undesired effects and were not able to hinder the 1927 disastrous flooding.
+Since 1836, the river had been subject to minor and major interventions from the engineering corps, both to ensure navigation and to protect towns and cities from floods.
+However, measures such as building levees, and channeling or excavating the river, would at times elicit undesired effects – and were unable to hinder the disastrous floods of 1927.
 Fisk’s research can be interpreted as an effort to better understand the intricate and damageable ecosystem of the river – particularly in its tendency to continually create ever new courses for the river bed.

-On a black and white base map, Fisk plotted both the current course of the river (white) as well as all historical stages he was able to document (various colours and patterns).
-This totalled up at no less than thirty stages of differing river courses – and this is what it looks like when plotted.
-Fisk used an intricate color system to mark the various stages, but of course – human visual perception is slow to differentiate between so many similar tones.
-The legend neatly labels the various courses – many of which, by the way, were reconstructed using aerial photographs.
+On a black-and-white base map, Fisk plotted both the current course of the river (white) as well as all the historical stages he was able to document (each one taking a different colour).
+In all, he was able to plot no fewer than 30 different river courses.
+The legend neatly labels the various courses – many of which, by the way, were reconstructed from aerial photographs.

-Well, what they can do is condense an extremely long historical process (and its ecological consequences) in one unified view.
-The meandering of the river has long been well known, but these maps are famous because they create a visual for this ongoing process, an image of this constant meandering, the constant cutting-off and opening of new river beds.
-These maps make you look at thousands and thousands of years of natural history.
+One thing they certainly do is give an immediate sense of the river’s restless history, condensing an extremely long historical process (and its ecological consequences) into one snapshot.
+The meandering of the river has long been well known, but these maps are famous because their representation of this ongoing process – the constant meandering, cutting-off and opening of new river beds – is so evocative.
+These maps bring thousands and thousands of years of natural history to life.
 They make you see the river meandering.
-What else could you wish for in a good visualisation.
+What more could you wish for from data visualisation?

 Sandra Rendgen is the author of two bestselling books on data visualisation and infographics, both published by Taschen.
-Currently she is getting lost in the history of data visualisation.
+She is currently getting lost in the history of data visualisation.